Notion Calendar logoNotion Calendar4.3

 Frequently Asked Questions

-Can Claude manage my calendar or schedule meetings?+
+Can I use Claude to manage my calendar?+

-Notion Calendar's primary value is its deep integration with Notion workspaces and databases.
-Without Notion, you lose its core advantage and would be better served by standalone calendar apps like Google Calendar or Calendly for scheduling.
+Yes, absolutely.
+The tool's primary value is its deep integration with your Notion workspace and databases.
+Without a Notion account, you lose its core functionality and would be better served by Google Calendar or another standalone app.

 Can I use both tools together?+